Nahelam/PS2-Game-Mods/Burnout 3 Takedown/DualShock 2/README.md

 ## Lowering DS2 pressure sensitive buttons active zone threshold

-Lower the amount of pressure required by pressure sensitive buttons (doesn't affect triggers/analog)
+Lower the amount of pressure required by pressure sensitive buttons to *0.15* (doesn't affect triggers/analog)

 - The default active zone threshold is set to *0.9*
 - The default dead zone threshold is set to *0.1*

-To set the active zone threshold to *0.15*, use the patch corresponding to your game region:
+Use the patch corresponding to your game region:

 ### SLES-52585 & SLUS-21050
 ```
-Lower buttons active zone threshold (0.15)
+Lower buttons active zone threshold
 20216F80 C7828114
 ```

 ### SLES-52584
 ```
-Lower buttons active zone threshold (0.15)
+Lower buttons active zone threshold
 20216F70 C7828114
 ```